 C7.
-Attach two each of the triangles to the 3 purple hubs on each side of the tunnel dome.
+Attach two each of the triangles to the 4 purple hubs on each side in the corners of of the tunnel dome.

 C8.
 Take 4 blue struts and connect the blue hubs to the purple hubs in the 4 corners of the tunnel dome.